Full spectrum fitting with photometry in pPXF: stellar population versus dynamical masses, non-parametric star formation

 \section{Abstract}

-I start by describing some updates to the \ppxf\ method, which has been used to measure stellar and gas kinematics as well as the formation history (SFH) and chemical composition of galaxies.
-I outline the novel linearly-constrained least-squares optimization algorithm used by \ppxf\ and I illustrate the changes I made to be able to include photometric measurements together with full-spectrum fitting in \ppxf.
-Then I present an application of the revised \ppxf\ method to the study of the non-parametric SFH and metallicity $[M/H]$ of a sample of 3200 galaxies at redshift $0.6<z<1$ (median $z=0.76$), complete above a stellar mass $M_\ast\ga3\times10^{10}$ M$_\odot$, with spectroscopy from the LEGA-C survey and 28-bands photometry from two alternative catalogues.
-I extract and compare the stellar population using three independent stellar population synthesis (SPS) methods and both photometric catalogues.
-I find robust trends in the global light-weighted ages and $[M/H]$ consistent and of similar quality as those from nearby galaxy surveys, with the well-known main dependence on the galaxies' stellar velocity dispersion $\sigma_\ast$ (or alternative measures of central density).
-The recovered SFH indicate a sharp and strikingly clear boundary from star formation to quenching at $\lg(\sigma_\ast/\kms)\approx2.3$, similar to what is invoked by some models.
-Equally clear quenching boundaries are seen at $[M/H]\approx-0.1$ and for a Sersic index $\lg n_{\rm Ser}\approx0.5$.
-Results are consistent with two SPS methods and both photometric catalogues, but the third SPS method displays significant differences, highlighting the importance of comparing model assumptions.
+I introduce some improvements to the \ppxf\ method, which measures the stellar and gas kinematics, star formation history (SFH) and chemical composition of galaxies.
+I describe the new optimization algorithm that \ppxf\ uses and the changes I made to fit both spectra and photometry simultaneously.
+I apply the updated \ppxf\ method to a sample of 3200 galaxies at redshift $0.6<z<1$ (median $z=0.76$, stellar mass $M_\ast\ga3\times10^{10}$ M$_\odot$), using spectroscopy from the LEGA-C survey (DR3) and 28-bands photometry from two different sources.
+I compare the masses from new JAM dynamical models with the \ppxf\ stellar population $M_\ast$ and show the latter are more reliable than previous estimates.
+I use three different stellar population synthesis (SPS) models in \ppxf\ and both photometric sources.
+I confirm the main trend of the galaxies' global ages and metallicity $[M/H]$ with stellar velocity dispersion $\sigma_\ast$ (or central density), but I also find that $[M/H]$ depends on age at fixed $\sigma_\ast$.
+The SFHs reveal a sharp transition from star formation to quenching for galaxies with $\lg(\sigma_\ast/\kms)\ga2.3$ ($\sigma_\ast\ga200$ \kms), or average mass density within 1~kpc $\lg(\Sigma_1^{\rm JAM}/\mathrm{\msun kpc^{-2}})\ga9.9$ ($\Sigma_1^{\rm JAM}\ga7.9\times10^9\,\mathrm{\msun\ kpc^{-2}}$), or with $[M/H]\ga-0.1$, or with Sersic index $\lg n_{\rm Ser}\ga0.5$ ($n_{\rm Ser}\ga3.2$).
+However, the transition is smoother as a function of $M_\ast$.
+These results are consistent for two SPS models and both photometric sources, but they differ significantly from the third SPS model, which demonstrates the importance of comparing model assumptions.
 The \ppxf\ software is available from \url{https://pypi.org/project/ppxf/}.